 In addition to potentially being a hazardous waste or one of the prohibited or restricted solid wastes identified in Section D above, there are other characteristics that can make a solid waste a special waste.
 There are other characteristics distinctive to certain non-domestic (non-household) waste that can make them potentially difficult or dangerous to manage and therefore are also included in the definition of special wastes in Rule 0400-11-01-.01(2).
 In this context, "difficult or dangerous to manage" can include wastes which require special restrictions for receipt including special scheduling of shipments, or special handling upon receipt, as well as wastes which could pose more long-term problems relating to landfill stability, gas generation, fugitive gas emissions, and leachate management.
-All such wastes identified by the DSWM require Special Waste approval before managing at a permitted solid waste processing or disposal facility and thus typically require the submittal of a Special Waste Application (Notes: Hazardous wastes and TSCA PCB regulated/restricted wastes2 cannot be managed at solid waste facilities permitted under Chapter 0400-11-01.
-Rule 0400-11-01-.04(2)(k) prohibits liquid wastes and whole tires from being disposed of in a landfill.).
-Below are listed several examples of wastes which are typically considered special wastes because they can be difficult or dangerous to manage, but the DSWM can also identify wastes based on the characteristics of the targeted receiving facility as well as the characteristics of the waste itself:
+All such wastes identified by the DSWM require Special Waste approval before managing at a permitted solid waste processing or disposal facility and thus typically require the submittal of a Special wastes because they can be difficult or dangerous to manage, but the DSWM can also identify wastes based on the characteristics of the targeted receiving facility as well as the characteristics of the waste itself: